wallarm/product-documentation/docs/latest/installation/oob/web-server-mirroring/aws-ami.md

 --8<-- "../include/waf/installation/cloud-platforms/restart-nginx.md"

-## 8. Configure your web server to mirror traffic to the Wallarm node
+## 8. Configure your web or proxy server to mirror traffic to the Wallarm node

-Configure your web server to mirror incoming traffic to the Wallarm node.
-For configuration details, we recommend to refer to your web server documentation.
+Configure your web or proxy server (e.g. NGINX, Envoy) to mirror incoming traffic to the Wallarm node.
+For configuration details, we recommend to refer to your web or proxy server documentation.

-Inside the [link](overview.md#examples-of-web-server-configuration-for-traffic-mirroring), you will find the example configuration for the most popular of web servers (NGINX, Traefik, Envoy).
+Inside the [link](overview.md#examples-of-web-server-configuration-for-traffic-mirroring), you will find the example configuration for the most popular of web and proxy servers (NGINX, Traefik, Envoy).

 ## 9. Test the Wallarm operation